Weddings & Vow

 I do not want to cancel just postpone, is this OK?

 You can put your deposit toward another date as long as the new date is within a year of the original wedding date.
 This needs to be decided within a month of contacting us with the postponement.
+You may not change the date 30 days or less before your contracted date.
+That would be considered a cancellation.
+No money will be returned.

 Can I remove or add things on my contract?